Creativity, Activity & Service (CAS)

 There are two parts as noted in the diagram above.
 The center represents the process with four key parts: investigation, preparation, action, and reflection occurring in response to significant experiences.
 The outer circle has two parts that guide students in reflection and demonstration of CAS experiences.

-- Stage 2 - Preparation: Students clarify roles and responsibilities, develop a plan of actions to be taken, identify specified resources and timelines, and acquire any skills as need to engage in the experience.
+- Stage 2 - Preparation: Students clarify roles and responsibilities, develop a plan of actions to be taken, identify specified resources and timelines, and acquire any skills as needed to engage in the experience.

 - Stage 3 - Action: Students implement their idea or plan.
 This often requires decision-making and problem-solving.
 Students may work individually, with partners, or in groups.

-Updated Sep'22
+Updated Mar'25